bs2kbs2k/smlinux/README.md

 [<strong>Click here for Linux distributions that are not debian based.</strong>](#what-about-distros-other-than-ubuntu)

 smlinux will be installed in the first directory in your path or ~/bin.
-After initial installation, just enter`smlinux`into a new terminal and you will be presented with a menu (as shown in next screenshot) or use command line options (as shown in previous screenshot) to skip menu.
+After initial installation, just enter`smlinux`into a new terminal and you will be presented with a menu (as shown in above screenshot) or use command line options (as shown in following screenshot) to skip menu.

 [<strong>Click here for Frequenty Asked Questions</strong>](#frequently-asked-questions)